nhatthm/go-cpy/README.md

 exposed.
 Theoretically, you should be able use https://docs.python.org/3/c-api and know what to type in your ``go`` program.

-## relation to `DataDog/go-python3`
+## Relation to `DataDog/go-python3`

 This project is a community maintained successor to [`DataDog/go-python3`](https://github.com/DataDog/go-python3), which will get archived in December 2021.

-- If you use the Go package `github.com/DataDog/go-python3` in your code, you can use `github.com/nhatthm/cpy3` as a drop-in replacement.
+If you use the Go package `github.com/DataDog/go-python3` in your code, you can use `go.nhat.io/cpy3` as a drop-in replacement.
 We intend to not introduce breaking changes.
-- If you have unmerged PRs or open issues on `DataDog/go-python3`, please re-submit them here.

-## relation to `sbinet/go-python`
+## Relation to `sbinet/go-python`

 This project was inspired by [`sbinet/go-python`](https://github.com/sbinet/go-python) (Go bindings for the CPython-2 C-API).